 - Candidates saying and doing whatever it takes to win elections

-- Political leaders who serve special interests rather than the interests of the people they govern
+- Political leaders who serve special interests rather than the interests of the people they represent

 - Career politicians who fight change because they are personally invested in the status quo

 That’s not leadership.
 It’s insanity.
 Worse yet, it’s our own fault because we’ve created these political monsters — not through our votes, but through our values:

 - When we value wealth, we elect leaders who are motivated by greed.

 - When we value power, we elect leaders who govern by brute force.

 - When we value partisanship, we elect leaders who refuse to compromise.

 The way home doesn’t start in Washington.
 It starts with us.
 It’s time for each of us to take a hard look in the mirror and admit our part in this new American sin.